 Cunnamulla, a town that I could never say the name right, remains deep in my heart.
 It’s a small town lies on the Warrego River, two hours drive from Charleville, and seven hours drive west from Brisbane.
 I continued the outback expedition by driving to Cunnamulla from Charleville.
 Besides kangaroos and emus jumping on the road, the drive is fantastic if you like this kind of landscape.

-Cunnamulla looks like a middle of no where in the outback, but it is surprisingly diverse if you look around.
-As a historic outback town, the information centre museum shows various historic facts and artifacts from the olden days.
+Cunnamulla looks like a middle of nowhere in the outback, but it is surprisingly diverse if you look around.
+As a historic outback town, the information center museum shows various historical facts and artifacts from the olden days.
 It also lies on the Great Artesian Basin.
 Many cattle and sheep farms located near the town, some are open for visitors.
-Warrego River is a great place for kayaking, camping and birdwatching, and the naturally formed sand hill is a wonderful playground for everyone.
+Warrego River is a great place for kayaking, camping, and birdwatching, and the naturally formed sand hill is a wonderful playground for everyone.
 The town itself is quite charming as well.
 At night, drive five minutes away from the town, and you’ll see the best and brightest night sky.

 #This post is a part of #ThisisQueensland #Room753 campaign collaboration with Tourism and Events Queensland.
 To read more posts from this campaign, please click — #Room753.